CraftRigs

 One important caveat on multi-GPU: if your target model fits on a single card, adding a second makes inference slower, not faster.
 The PCIe communication overhead costs you 3–10% tokens per second.
 Multi-GPU is only worth it when the model doesn't fit on one card and you need the VRAM, full stop.

-Here's the honest answer on timing: GPU prices don't move on model releases.
+This page originally weighed "buy now vs. wait for launch."
+The launch happened, and the prediction held: GPU prices didn't move.
 When Gemma 3 dropped in March 2025, the used 3090 market didn't budge.
 When Llama 4 arrived, same story.
-Software releases don't deprecate your hardware overnight — and the 24GB tier covers every Gemma generation that's existed so far.
+Gemma 4's April release followed the pattern — model releases don't deprecate hardware overnight, and the 24GB tier covers every Gemma generation that has ever existed.

 The Bottom Line

 The 24GB VRAM tier is where Gemma 4 lives for most people who aren't running 70B models.
 The RTX 3090 at ~$700 used is the value play.
 The RTX 4090 at ~$2,200 used is the performance play.
-Both run every Gemma 3 model today, both will run every expected Gemma 4 tier at Q4 quantization, and neither one is going to become obsolete at Google I/O.
+Both run every Gemma 3 model today, both run every Gemma 4 tier at Q4 quantization, and the April launch made neither one obsolete.

-If you're projecting past the flagship tier — expecting to run a 54B or 70B Gemma 4 model — a dual 3090 setup with NVLink gives you 48GB for around $1,400–1,600.
+If you want 70B-class models from other families alongside Gemma 4, a dual 3090 setup with NVLink gives you 48GB for around $1,400–1,600.
 That's the more interesting build, honestly.
 Covers both current and next-gen comfortably.

 Google has been on a roughly twelve-month cadence with Gemma generations.
 The hardware story hasn't changed between them.
-Bet on the 24GB tier, buy when you're ready, and let the model benchmarks sort themselves out in May.
+Bet on the 24GB tier and buy when you're ready.

 See Also